We sold our home pipe organ in 2010...it was time to move on to a new phase of life.

 this, nor were hymns were the only type of acceptable music genre for the church.

 Indeed, this church is rich in both classical and contemporary music, the

-gospel message of Jesus Christ.
+contain the Gospel message.
 Overall, the pipe organ expanded the

 on the other end.

 - These were people who were involved in different phases, some with more